Learn Nuxt with a Collection of 100+ Tips!

 Both useFetch and useAsyncData share a common set of options and patterns that we will detail in the last sections.

-The useFetch and useAsyncData composables ensure that once an API call is made on the server, the data is properly forwarded to the client in the payload.
+The useFetch and useAsyncData composables solve this problem by ensuring that if an API call is made on the server, the data is forwarded to the client in the payload.

 The payload is a JavaScript object accessible through useNuxtApp().payload.
 It is used on the client to avoid refetching the same data when the code is executed in the browser during hydration.